Vi tilrår at du alltid nyttar siste versjon av nettlesaren din.

 Endometrial hyperplasia is a condition defined by abnormal proliferation of glands in the lining of the uterus.
 Endometrial hyperplasia without atypia is unlikely to progress whereas endometrial atypical hyperplasia has a high-risk of progression to cancer.
 Current classification schemes have poor reproducibility, which limits their prognostic capability.

-In this work package we aim to develop an automated and objective machine-learning based tool for prognostic assessment of endometrial hyperplasia, to reduce risk of over- and under-treatment of patients.
+So far in this work package we have developed an automated and objective machine-learning based tool for the prognostic assessment of endometrial hyperplasia, to reduce risk of over- and under-treatment of patients.

 Kalender